-The sales and operations planning process helps businesses create plans to maintain current business and take on new customers with new products through proper management of the supply chain.
-The process can help merge together insight from all departments of a business (such as sales, marketing, manufacturing, and more) to create an all-inclusive business plan intended to balance supply and demand.
+The sales and operations planning process help businesses create plans to maintain current business and take on new customers with new products through proper management of the supply chain.
+The process can help merge insight from all departments of a business (such as sales, marketing, manufacturing, and more) to create an all-inclusive business plan intended to balance supply and demand.
 Execution between these departments centered around sales forecasts to make sure goods flowing through your supply chain is as optimized as possible.

 The sales and operations planning process is something a business will want to conduct each month in various phases.
 This includes moving along the following processes: